-The 2008 MacArthur Genius Grant winning novelist would later take to Facebook, post-contemplation, to add a rejoinder: “But the question, ‘Are there bookshops in Nigeria?’ was not about that.
+Chimamanda, the 2008 MacArthur Genius Grant winning novelist would later take to Facebook, post-interview, post-contemplation, to add “But the question, ‘Are there bookshops in Nigeria?’ was not about that.
 It was about giving legitimacy to a deliberate, entitled, tiresome, sweeping, base ignorance about Africa… I now know that she was trying to be ironic, to enlighten by ‘impersonating the ignorant,’ but because she had not exhibited any irony until then, I didn’t recognize it.
 Hers was a genuine, if flat, attempt at irony and I wish she would not be publicly pilloried.”

-Academics (like the rest of us) naturally expect that said writers occupy several scholastic spaces: e.g. the theory-proficient historical fiction (HF) writer as ‘technician’ of decolonizing narratives.
-Who must be conducted by a series of memorized postmodernist and critical theories learned in an MFA classroom.
-Because it is expected that our favorite HF writers, the ones who kept us up that night, fired our bones, watered our eyes, who gesticulated like they knew whats up, who spoke for the voiceless — must — should — organically occupy an oppositional consciousness too (not akin to walking around back in the days with clenched fist Afro picks in well-trimmed Afros as a sign of your wokeness).
+Academics (like the rest of us) naturally have certain expectations.
+Including that, said writers occupy some manner of scholastic spaces: e.g. the theory-proficient historical fiction (HF) writer as ‘technician’ of decolonizing narratives.
+Shepherded, as this writer must be, by a series of memorized postmodernist and critical theories learned in an MFA classroom.
+Because it is expected that our favorite HF writer, the one who kept us up by night, fired our bones by day, watered our eyes, gesticulated like they knew the big answers, who spoke for the voiceless — must — should — organically occupy an oppositional consciousness too.
 These are not altogether ridiculous expectations.
-It is expected that these HF writers serve as chisels in the deconstruction of arrangements of oppression and colonization, from their own little corners, no more.
-Case in point, Adichie’s intentional or (Jesus take the wheel!
+And where we can allow the likes of J.K.
+Rowling and Stephen King and E.L.
+James get away with what has been termed ‘ escapist genre fiction’ or easy reads, it is expected that HF writers serve as both hammer and chisel in the deconstruction of arrangements of oppression and colonization, from their own little corners, no more.
+A lofty obligation, but doable.
+Case in point, Adichie’s intentional (or Jesus take the wheel!
 ‘Accidental?’)
-Feminist/Critical theories in Americanah, or Juno Diaz and the hermeneutics of love and post-colonial erotica in his short stories, etc.) Fiction writing is not for its own sake, a past-time, as taking a knee before a game is not for a flattering camera angle.
+Feminist/Critical theories in Americanah, or Juno Diaz and his hermeneutics of love and post-colonial erotica in his short stories, etc. Fiction writing is not for its own sake, a past time, as taking a knee before a game is not for a flattering camera angle.
 What good are you if your writing, in 2018, does not upset the digestion of the hegemony?